SACRED HEARTS ANIMAL SANCTUARY & HELPING HANDS

 All puppies and dogs are completely vetted and healthy and application is required.
 Check out our adoptables or fill out an application and come visit all the dogs!!

 ~IF YOU ARE INTERESTED IN ADOPTING ANY OF OUR PETS PLEASE FILL OUT OUR ONLINE APPLICATION AT THE BOTTOM OF THIS PAGE ~ THANK YOU SO MUCH!!
 Please note that our adoption fee, at times, vary.
-Our base adoption fee is $175 for a completely vetted dog ~ this includes spay/neuter/vaccines/heartworm check and prevention/fecal and any other health problems that need corrected.
-If we microchip the rescue dog the fee is $200, which is the norm.
-Our fees are reduced for seniors and special needs dogs and all vetting is still provided, including the microchip.
+Our adoption fee covers a completely vetted dog ~ this includes spay/neuter/vaccines/heartworm check and prevention/fecal and any other health problems that need corrected and a 24petwatch microchip.
+Our fees are reduced for seniors dogs and special needs dogs and all vetting is still provided, including the microchip.

 OUR WISH LIST